kasko/docs/source/products/visana/private-liability-contents/private-liability/rest-api-private-liability.rst

    :widths: 20, 20, 20, 80

-   existing_customer,boolean,true,Does the customer have health insurance with Visana existing_insurance,boolean,true,Does the customer have an exisiting insurance (private liability & content) salutation,string,true,"Salutation of the policyholder, value (ms, mr)" dob,string,true,"Date of birth od the policyholder, value (iso_date, before:18 years ago, after:100 years ago)" phone,string,true,"Phone number of the policyholder, value (regex:/^\\+?[0-9\\s]+$/)"
+   existing_customer,boolean,true,Does the customer have health insurance with Visana existing_insurance,boolean,true,Does the customer have an existing insurance (private liability & content) salutation,string,true,"Salutation of the policyholder, value (ms, mr)" dob,string,true,"Date of birth od the policyholder, value (iso_date, before:18 years ago, after:100 years ago)" phone,string,true,"Phone number of the policyholder, value (regex:/^\\+?[0-9\\s]+$/)"